 Medical Billing and Coding in a Nutshell

-The medical coder is mainly responsible for assigning the proper codes to claims.
-He is equipped with many skills and information on various subjects, including ICD-9 and ten codes, HCPCS coding, customer billing, inpatient and outpatient coding, anatomy, clinical documentation, and health information technology.
+Medical coders are responsible for assigning proper codes to claims.
+He or she is knowledgeable about where and how to use the correct ICD-9 (International Classification of Diseases) and tens codes, HCPCS coding, customer billing, inpatient and outpatient coding, anatomy, clinical documentation, and health information technology.

 They have to identify and apply from 144,000 different codes and then communicate with the biller to process and file the claim with the insurance company.

-In some instances, both the processes work in conjunction; so do they both come with the same set of benefits?
+In some instances, both jobs work in conjunction; so do they both come with the same set of benefits?

 The quick answer is no.

-The medical billing services reduce the cost, lead to faster claim processing, and increases the revenue generation.
-Some of the specific benefits include:
+Outsourced medical coding and billing services reduce cost, lead to faster claim processing, and increases revenue by:

-- Lets you to focus on core processes.
+- Lets you focus on treating patients and running your practice.

 When it comes to coding, the benefits include: